-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2024.
-The new or admended standards and interpretations have no material impact on the Company.
+The abovementioned amendments are applicable for annual periods beginning on or after January 1, 2025 and have no material impact on the Company.

-(3) Standards or interpretations issued, revised, or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company As of the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised, or amended, by IASB which have not been endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.

-Itama New, Revised or Amended Standards and Effective Date Items Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and To be determined IAS 28 "Investments in Associates and Joint by IASB Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 С Lack of Exchangeability - Amendments to IAS 21 January 1, 2025
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 c IFRS 18 "Presentation and Disclosure in Financial Statements" January 1, 2027 d Disclosure Initiative - Subsidiaries without Public Accountability: January 1, 2027 Disclosures (IFRS 19) e Amendments to the Classification and Measurement of Financial January 1, 2026 Instruments - Amendments to IFRS 9 and IFRS 7 f Annual Improvements to IFRS Accounting Standards - Volume 11 January 1, 2026 g Contracts Referencing Nature-dependent Electricity - Amendments January 1, 2026 to IFRS 9 and IFRS 7